AdguardTeam/AdGuardMV3/README.md

 Failed  ||testcases.adguard.com$removeparam=p1case6
 Works   ||testcases.adguard.com$removeparam=p2case6
 ```
-- Script rules only work on a resource without a CSP
 - [Tests](http://testcases.adguard.com/) may fail due to delayed injection of cosmetic rules
 - $badfilter doesn't work in MV3, you should manual toggle "bad filters" in the settings to turn them off or leave their .txt files empty